jfrog/documentation/jfrog-applications/frogbot/setup-frogbot-using-github-actions.md

 2.  **Configure an identity mapping**: This phase sets an integration between a particular GitHub repository to the JFrog platform.

     An identity mapping is a configuration object utilized by the JFrog Platform to associate incoming OIDC claims with particular selected fields.
 These fields might include `repository`, `actor`, `workflow`, and others.
     To configure the identity mapping, click on the identity mapping created in section 1 and then click on `Add Identity Mapping`.
-Fill in priority 1 and fill out all required fields:<br>
+In the 'priority' field  insert the value '1' and fill in the rest of the required fields:<br>
     ![](../.gitbook/assets/oidc-identity-mapping.png)

     You have the flexibility to define any valid list of claims required for request authentication.
 You can check a list of the possible claims [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token).